vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Furthermore, we can run the following programs to find any hidden directories.

 * `DIRB <https://tools.kali.org/web-applications/dirb>`_ is a Web Content Scanner.
-It looks for existing (and/or hidden) Web Objects.
+It looks for existing (and/ or hidden) Web Objects.
 It basically works by launching a dictionary based attack against a web server and analysing the response.
 * `wfuzz <https://tools.kali.org/web-applications/wfuzz>`_ - a web application bruteforcer.
 Wfuzz might be useful when you are looking for webpage of a certain size.
 For example: Let's say, when we dirb we get 50 directories.
 Each directory containing an image.
 Often, we then need to figure out which image is different.
 In this case, we would figure out what's the size of the normal image and hide that particular response with wfuzz.
 * `Dirbuster <https://www.owasp.org/index.php/Category:OWASP_DirBuster_Project>`_ : DirBuster is a multi threaded java application designed to brute force directories and files names on web/ application servers.